ilalutovinov/Barrier-AdBlocker-Test/README.md

 ![screenshot3](screenshot3.jpg)
 - The final percentage and a list of unblocked domains, if any, are displayed.

+### ⚠️ Important: Limitations

+> This tool is **not a perfect diagnostic method**.
+It cannot guarantee 100% accuracy:
+>
+> - Browsers may cache responses or handle `no-cors` requests differently.
+> - Some domains may be blocked at the IP level, which is not always detectable.
+> - A request might succeed even if the actual ad content is blocked by other filters.
+>
+> Nevertheless, it’s a **convenient and fast way** to evaluate the effectiveness of your ad and tracker blocking.

 ---

 ### 🧠 How It Works